Mandalorian007/questland-handbook/how-stuff-works.md

 Example continued:
 192 + (62 + 28.2) * 100 = 9212 orb stat bonus

-### Gearing with orbs
-//TODO add a link to the "gearing" information explaining how to select your orbs.

 ## Gear Bonuses
 Each pieces of gear comes with 2 different possible bonuses that are something you will